ASSOCIATION FOR SURGICAL EDUCATION

 Section 1: Categories

-There shall be four (4) categories of membership in the Association: Physician, Non-physician, Trainee, and Emeritus.
-Physician, Non-Physician, and Trainee members may vote but only Physician members may hold office.
+There shall be four (4) categories of membership in the Association: Physician, Non-Physician, Trainee, and Emeritus.
+Physician, Non-Physician, and Trainee members may vote but only Physician and Non-Physician members may hold office.

 Section 2: Physician Members

-All physician members should demonstrate satisfactory evidence of active involvement in surgical education, and must subscribe to the mission of the Association.
+All Physician members should demonstrate satisfactory evidence of active involvement in surgical education, and must subscribe to the mission of the Association.
+Physician members have voting privileges and may hold office.

 Section 3: Non-Physician Members

-Non-physician members should demonstrate satisfactory evidence of active involvement in surgical education, and must subscribe to the mission of the Association.
+Non-Physician members should demonstrate satisfactory evidence of active involvement in surgical education, and must subscribe to the mission of the Association.
+Non-Physician members have voting privileges and may hold office.

 Section 4: Trainee Members

-Trainee members shall come from or be affiliated with any approved Department of Surgery or surgical sub-specialty within a related department (e.g. urology) of a hospital or the Department of Surgery in any allopathic or podiatric school in the United States or Canada or an international equivalent.
+Trainee members shall come from or be affiliated with any approved Department of Surgery or surgical sub-specialty within a related department (e.g. urology) of a hospital or the Department of Surgery in any allopathic or podiatric school in the United States or Canada or an international equivalent or shall be enrolled in any allopathic, osteopathic or podiatric school in the United States or Canada or an international equivalent.
+Non-Physician trainees are also included within this category.
 Trainee members should demonstrate evidence of active interest in surgical education and subscribe to the mission of the Association.
-Trainee members may not hold office.
+Trainee members have voting privileges but may not hold office.

 Section 5: Emeritus Members

-Upon retirement and after 10 consecutive years of ASE membership, Physician and Non-physician members may apply to the Executive Director for conversion to the Emeritus membership.
-Emeritus members will have no voting privileges.
+Upon retirement and after 10 consecutive years of ASE membership, Physician and Non-Physician members may apply to the Executive Director for conversion to Emeritus membership.
+Emeritus members will have no voting privileges and may not hold office.

 Section 6: Termination / Suspension